nextmv-io/community-apps/knapsack-ampl/README.md

     pip3 install -r requirements.txt
     ```

-1. Run the command below to check that everything works as expected:
+2. Run the command below to check that everything works as expected:

     ```bash
-    python3 main.py -input input.json -output output.json -duration 30
+    python3 main.py -input input.json -output output.json \
+      -duration 30 -provider cbc
     ```

-1. A file `output.json` should have been created with the optimal knapsack
+3. A file `output.json` should have been created with the optimal knapsack
    solution.

 ## Next steps